K4milJ/K4milJ/README.md

 ---

-## 🚀 Some interestong projects from 42 Warsaw
+## 🚀 Some interesting projects from 42 Warsaw

 | Project | Description |
 |----------|--------------|